 A succession planning conversation without conflict is useless.
 The very best talent reviews involve robust discussion and lively debate which leads to important next steps (e.g. “You’ve got to know my guy better;” “She needs a stretch assignment.”)

 If you start playing games like “I’ll vote for your manager if you vote for mine, the business loses.

 5. Ignoring the Plan

 The worst succession planning sin of all is going through the motions, and then reverting to the old patterns “just this time” when it comes to promotion.
-Trust me, they next thing on everyone’s mind the next time you want to hold such a meeting is “Why bother?”
+No one will take your succession process seriously the next time.

 Don’t short change your talent strategy.
 The right people, at the right place, at the right time, will change the game.
 Be sure you’re prepared.

 If you’re struggling with succession planning, I can help.
 I’ve facilitated hundreds of succession planning discussions over the years from the executive level, through merger integration, and at the frontline.
 Succession planning is worth doing well.
 Please give me a call for a free consultation, 443-750-1249.